 The National Domestic Workers Alliance (NDWA) organizes domestic workers in the United States for respect, recognition and labor protections.
 We work to raise standards and guarantee labor rights and protections for domestic workers by waging legislative and administrative policies at the municipal, state and federal level and elevating domestic workers as key leaders in building a powerful movement for social justice.
 NDWA formed in 2007 at the US Social Forum and currently represents 60+ affiliates, chapters and individual workers across the country.

 NDWA’s organizing and communications strategies are supported and enhanced by our policy team.
-In addition, NDWA helps lead the Families Belong Together coalition of over nearly 250 organizations representing Americans from all backgrounds who have joined together to fight family separation and promote dignity, unity, and compassion for all children and families.
-The Immigration Policy Manager will be responsible for supporting the execution of our policy strategies, including cultivating and deepening relationships with policy staff of coalition partners, policymakers and elected officials and representing the organization in key coalitions and events.
+In addition, NDWA lead the Families Belong Together (FBT) coalition of over nearly 250 organizations representing Americans from all backgrounds who have joined together to fight family separation and detention and promote dignity, unity, and compassion for all children and families.
+The Immigration Policy Manager will be a core member of both the NDWA and FBT policy teams.
+They will be responsible for supporting the execution of our policy strategies, including cultivating and deepening relationships with policy staff of coalition partners, policymakers and elected officials and representing the organization in key coalitions and events.
 This position is based in Washington, DC.

-- Identify, develop and implement federal legislative and policy strategies focused on lifting up the needs of immigrant women and their families.
+- Advise on, develop and implement federal legislative and policy strategies focused on lifting up the needs of immigrant women and their families, along with other senior FBT/NDWA staff.

 - Work collaboratively with NDWA and FBT staff to advance a coordinated policy, political, communications, and field agenda.